Panacea: Pareto Alignment via Preference Adaptation for LLMs: Conclusion

 \section{Conclusion}

-This paper presents Panacea, the first Pareto set learning approach towards solving Pareto alignment with multi-dimensional human preference.
+This paper presents Panacea, the first Pareto set learning approach towards solving Pareto alignment with multi-dimensional human preference using a single model.
 Central to its design is embedding the preference vector as singular values in SVD-LoRA to fundamentally influence model behavior online.
 Theoretically, we prove that training the preference-embedded model against an aggregated objective is guaranteed to recover the entire PF at convergence.
-Empirical results substantiate that Panacea enjoys superior performance and efficiency in learning the broadest PF compared with strong baselines including DPS and RS.
+Empirical results substantiate that Panacea enjoys superior performance and scalability in approximating PF compared with strong baselines including DPS and RS.
 Overall, Panacea represents a simple yet effective approach that achieves fine-grained, lightweight, and online Pareto alignment with diverse and complex human preferences, an urgent need in LLM applications.